JinlongWukong/virt-utils/README.md

 - virt-boot -- wrapper for virt-install to create a snapshot, populate a cloud-init compatible config drive, and boot an instance.
 - virt-adjust -- adjust guest memory/cpu size
+- virt-list -- virsh list with more columes